widoriezebos/Thoth/Documentation/Administration/Configuration.md

 : The name of the default skin.
 When no skin is defined for a specific context this is the skin that will be used.
 Also used when no skin is defined for the main index page.
 Default value is ‘SimpleSkin’

 skin.mainindexcontext
 : Use the skin associated with the given context for the main index page.
 If left blank the skin.default property will be used as a fallback.
-Default value is \<no value\>
+Default value is \<no value\>.
+Note that if you set this property to a context that is not publicly available you will need to specify access rules that allow public access to (just) your skin(s).

 localhost
 : Custom rendering uses a forked process to render the contents.
 When this process needs to fetch the contents; this URL is used as the base for the path of the document.
 Default value is ‘http://localhost:8080/'